 Kate then went on to work for a public interest law firm that she helped grow into one of the preeminent employment discrimination law firms in the country, eventually becoming a Named Partner.
 While there, Kate was Lead Counsel in a range of nationwide gender discrimination class actions.
 Her victories included winning the largest gender discrimination class action ever tried, where Kate and her team obtained an over $250 Million verdict for the more than 5,000 women she represented; and securing class treatment in a $400 Million class action on behalf of thousands of women who are discriminated against by KPMG.
 Kate also successfully represented employees in race discrimination and overtime class actions.

-Kate devotes extensive time on cases designed to shatter the glass ceilings still in place across industries through this blog, her company KK Advising, and her general activisty pursuits.
+Kate devotes extensive time on cases designed to shatter the glass ceilings still in place across industries through this blog, her law practice KK Advising, her management consulting business Ramona Strategies, and her general activisty pursuits.
 Kate authors amicus briefs, including the amicus brief on behalf of the U.S. Women’s Chamber of Commerce in Dukes v.
 Wal-Mart and the amicus brief on behalf of health care practitioners in Young v.
 U.P.S.
 In addition to working on more traditional race and sex discrimination matters, Kate also represents the victims of sexual assault and rape and negotiates exit packages and transitional plans on behalf of women and people of color at the highest levels in their fields, including CEOs, COOs, General Counsel Senior HR executives, and attorneys.
-Kate also serves on the Board of the Institute for Women’s Policy Research.

 Because of her successes, Kate has garnered significant recognition from the legal community.
 The National Law Journal named her office as Washington DC’s Employment Litigation Department of the year in 2013 and named Kate one of the 75 most accomplished female attorneys working in the legal professions today and one of DC’s 40 under 40.
 She was selected for DC’s Super Lawyers list; and was identified as a “female powerbroker” and one of five employment lawyers who are Rising Stars in the field by Law360.
 Ms. JD awarded Kate its “Woman of Inspiration” recognition, and Mashable named Kate one of the “eleven incredible women in law promoting social justice for all.”